 Bulk Ferment

-The bulk fermentation phase is also sometimes referred to as the first rise.
+The bulk fermentation phase is sometimes referred to as the first rise.
 This phase starts as soon as the final dough has been mixed, so if you are utilizing the stretch and fold method it is happening simultaneously as you build structure in your dough.

 The purpose of the bulk fermentation is to allow the yeast and bacteria to work in the dough to develop flavor and to build up gasses.
 The length of bulk can vary widely depending on the percentage of starter you put in your dough, how warm your environment is, and how sour you want your bread.
 Bulk can sometimes be as quick as 2 hours or as long as 24 hours.
 I typically allow my dough to bulk ferment for about 6-8 hours.

-There really isn’t one clear answer on when the bulk fermentation stage is done.
 Essentially you want to allow your dough to build up a good amount of gasses in it before you shape.
 I usually look for my dough to be almost double in size and to see visible bubbles forming on top.
 It is also important to note that some recipes call for a short bulk ferment and a longer proof, and others approach it the other way around.
 I typically do the later.

 Shaping